 The goal of the Simmons and Fletcher, P.C.
 Remote Working Survey was to learn more about how we can assist the employees in their remote work as well as better understand how remote working affects them and to what extent is it is feasible and/or desirable long-term.

 The first question asked in the Remote Working Survey was: “How many days do you work from home vs in the office presently?”
-Of the 16 persons who answered, three people (18.8%) responded that they work from home only One day a week.
+Of the 16 people who answered, three people (18.8%) responded that they work from home only one day a week.
 Two people (12.5%) answered that they worked two days a week.
-Eight people (50%) of the persons were working three days per week.
+Eight people (50%) of the people were working three days per week from home.
 Two people were working four days a week and only one (6.3%) was working five days a week from home.

 Learning About the Remote Work Experience